rgroten/ovirt-api-scripts/README.md

 ```
 Usage: ovirtManageDisk.py : <operation> <arguments>
    Operations:
 	attachdisk: Attach existing disk to a VM.
 Requires -n -d
 	detachdisk: Detach existing disk from a VM.
 Requires -n -d
 	createdisk: Create a new disk and attach it to a VM.
 Requires -n -d -s
 	deletedisk: Deletes an existing disk (must be detached).
 Requires -d
 	createlun: Add a new direct lun disk and attach it to VM.
 Requires -n -d -l
    Arguments:
 	-n: Name of VM Guest
 	-d: Name of disk
 	-s: Size of disk in GB
 	-l: LUN id
+	-w: no-activate/no-detach.
+When attaching disk, don't activate it.
+When deactivating, don't detach.
 ```
 #### Examples